BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 That is why from the point of view of developing your mind, it is actually better to start by keeping even the five precepts, but taking them *for the rest of your life*.
-The five precepts for the rest of your life is what would start to become that ‘wide base’ - and it has to be done in that sense.
+The five precepts for the rest of your life is what would start to become that ‘wide base’—and it has to be done in that sense.
 A heroin addict will not free himself if he goes to rehab only on the weekends and then continues as normal throughout the week.
-So take on the five precepts - forever.
-That is already going to be a confinement for the mind that is addicted to chasing sense pleasures - and that’s the weight you need to start taking on in the gradual training, it’s the whole point.
+So take on the five precepts—forever.
+That is already going to be a confinement for the mind that is addicted to chasing sense pleasures—and that’s the weight you need to start taking on in the gradual training, it’s the whole point.
 That’s what the lay followers in suttas did: